tomatenquark/tomatenquark.github.io/game/CONFIG.md

 `setpostfx [N [P]]`

 Sets your favourite fullscreen shader.
 Active permanently once set.
 Use without N argument to turn it off.
 Certain shaders like bloom require you to specify a P for the intensity.
-Current example shaders: bw, invert, gbr, sobel, bloom
+Current example shaders: bw, invert, gbr, sobel, bloom.

 ### screenshot